eschizoid/container-orchestration/README.md

 to run commands.

 ### Create docker machine (OS X and Windows)
-In case you don't have docker-machine, just execute the following helper script to create one
+In case you don't have docker-machine, just execute the following helper script to create one:

 ```
 ./kubernetes/docker-machine-kubernestes.sh